GE2025: Maliki invites opposition to 'present plans' for East Coast GRC and let voters decide

 POTENTIAL CANDIDATES

-In response to queries from the media about potential new politicians in East Coast GRC, Ms Cheryl Tan said that it was “too early” to discuss such matters and that everything would be decided by the PAP headquarters.
+In response to queries from the media about potential new politicians in East Coast GRC, Ms Chan said that it was “too early” to discuss such matters and that everything would be decided by the PAP headquarters.

 “I don’t know who will be deployed here, honestly, because I haven’t been told myself either.
 So I just think we’ll have to wait,” she added.